 At the Christmas break, the Cougars were tied with Kamloops for second place in the West Division with thirty-eight points (16-14-6).
 During the break, Curt Fraser, Murray Bannerman and Greg Anderson joined the WCHL All-Stars for the Labatt Cup, held in Alberta.
 All-star teams from the Ontario Hockey League, Quebec Hockey League and the WCHL were joined by the Russians in a four-team tournament.
-WCHL won the tournament with a perfect 6-0 record but organizers were disappointed with low attendance and “the poorest team ever sent here from Russia” as they were winless at 0-6 and outscored 49-12.
+WCHL won the tournament with a perfect 6-0 record.
+Organizers were disappointed with low attendance and “the poorest team ever sent here from Russia” as the Soviets had an 0-6 record and outscored 49-12.

 Ginnell made a big trade in early January by acquiring forward Paul Enquist along with defencemen Brent Gogol and Glen Cochrane from the Calgary Centennials in exchange for Alvin Szott and one of Victoria’s top prospects Mike Toal.
 Enquist knew the Cougars well, recently scoring five goals against Victoria on December 17th in an 11-3 Calgary win.
 Pat Ginnell made the trade because he felt the Cougars were too small to be effective against physical teams like New Westminster and Portland and needed to add more size.